HT154/habitat-www/site/content/legal/archived/privacy-policy.md

 **HOW CAN YOU CORRECT AND UPDATE YOUR PERSONAL INFORMATION OR OBTAIN ADDITIONAL INFORMATION**

-If you wish to verify, correct, update or delete any Personal Information we have collected, you may do so by emailing privacy@chef.io.
+If you wish to verify, correct, update or delete any Personal Information we have collected, you may do so by emailing support@chef.io.
 Requests to access, change, or delete your information will be handled within 30 days.
-Questions regarding this Policy or the information practices of the Company's Web sites should be directed to Chef Privacy by [clicking here](https://www.chef.io/support/) or by mailing Chef, Attn: Legal Department, 619 Western Avenue, Suite 400, Seattle, WA 98104.
+Questions regarding this Policy or the information practices of the Company's Web sites should be directed to Chef Privacy by clicking here or by mailing Chef Software, Attn: Legal Department, 619 Western Avenue, Suite 400, Seattle, WA 98104.

 **CHILDREN UNDER THE AGE OF 13**